sensu/sensu-docs/content/sensu-go/5.21/sensuctl/reference.md

 #### Generate a password hash

-To generate a password hash for the given cleartext password, run:
+To generate a password hash for a specified cleartext password, run:

 {{< highlight shell >}}
-sensuctl user hash-password
+sensuctl user hash-password PASSWORD
 {{< /highlight >}}

-The `sensuctl user hash-password` command creates a [bcrypt hash][54] of the password.
+The `sensuctl user hash-password` command creates a [bcrypt hash][54] of the specified password.
 You can use this hash instead of the password when you use sensuctl to [create][8], [edit][51], or [dump][52] users.

 ### Preferred output format